 If the reserved bid consists of (a) Delivery Point(s) associated with one single CMU, the AS reserved volume will be added to its Available Capacity at every AMT Hour.
-In this case, Elia could directly associate the reserved volume with the CMU.
+In this case, Elia can-could directly associate the reserved volume with the CMU.

 This is not the case if a Delivery Point associated to a CMU is successfully reserved in the Ancillary Services as part of a larger pool, consisting of multiple CMU's or non-CRM delivery points.
-This is why Elia will apply a more generic rule to establish the Ancillary Services Available Capacity.
-For one Ancillary Services bid and one CMU this is determined as the minimum of:
+Elia will then take note of the activated volume for Ancillary Services ex-post when determining Available Capacity during an AMT Hour.
+It will be equal to the sum over the delivery points of: